moderndatacompany/dataos.info/docs/products/data_product/templates/accelerator.md

 - Basic understanding of Data Product principles and lifecycle management.

-## Define Usecase and Vision
+## Define Usecase

-- **Purpose clarity:** FS Accelerator involves providing a unified and persistent set of customer identifiers and attributes across organizational silos in the financial services domain.

-- **Business usecase:** Cross selling credit cards, based on the customer's transaction history.
+FS Accelerator involves providing a unified and persistent set of customer identifiers and attributes across organizational silos in the financial services domain.
+Cross selling credit cards, based on the customer's transaction history.

 ## Design
 Steps required to design the Data Product: